gbmcfad/hw1/README.md

 HHPC21 homework 1

+Exercise_1.key is two keynote slides on a NIST HPC application

-sor.cpp is an sor code for u'' = -1 (see the header for info)
+sor.cpp is an sor code for Ex.
+1.3, u'' = -1 (see the header for info)